MegapolisPlayer/U2DLicense/README.md

 Please see github.com/MegapolisPlayer/U2DLicense for the full text of the license.
 ```

-# The newest version is: UDDL Version 1
+# The newest version is: Version 1